GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

     variables are used to configure your Terraform jobs with environment specific variables.
 Terraform variables are used to parameterize your scripts while environment variables are usually used to by
     Terraform providers to authenticate and connect to resources.
 6. Define your Terraform  variables.
     a. `genesys_email_domain`.
 A globally unique name for your Genesys Cloud email domain name.
 If you choose a name that exists, then the execution of the CX as Code scripts fails.
+Remember whatever you pick will be the prefix for your email address.
+So, if the value you set here is "genesys_email_dev" and your Genesys Cloud organization is in us-west-2, your generated email address will be "@genesys_email_dev.pure.cloud".
     b. `genesys_email_domain_region`.
 The suffix for the email domain.
 Valid values are based on the corresponding AWS regions:
       | Region            	| Domain suffix    	|
       |--------------------	|-----------------	|